flyteorg/flyte/rfc/system/5741-binary-idl-with-message-pack.md

 ### FlyteCtl
 In FlyteCtl, we can construct input for the execution.

-We can construct a `Binary IDL Object` when we receive `Literal Type Struct`.
+We can construct a `Binary IDL Object` when we receive `SimpleType.STRUCT`.

 In `flyteidl/clients/go/coreutils/literals.go`:
 ```go